Humid subtropical climate

-A humid subtropical climate is a climate type located within the temperate climate type, characterized by long, hot and humid summers, and cool to mild winters.
-Subtropical climates, the warmest of the temperate zone climates, normally lie on the southeast side of all continents (except Antarctica), generally between latitudes 20° and 35° and are located poleward from adjacent tropical climates, and equatorward from either humid continental (in North America and Asia) or oceanic climates (in other continents).
+A humid subtropical climate is a temperate climate type, characterized by long and hot summers, and cool to mild winters.
+These climates normally lie on the southeast side of all continents (except Antarctica), generally between latitudes 25° and 40° and are located poleward from adjacent tropical climates, and equatorward from either humid continental (in North America and Asia) or oceanic climates (in other continents).
+It is also known as warm temperate climate in some climate classifications.